zalando-incubator/kubernetes-on-aws/README.rst

 This repo contains some scripts and templates to provision Kubernetes clusters on AWS using Cloud Formation and CoreOS.

-**Consider this very early test stuff, many values are hardcoded and we are only trying to solve or own specific Zalando user case!**
+**Consider this very early test stuff, many values are hardcoded and at the moment we are only trying to solve or own specific Zalando user case.
+However, we are open to ideas from the community at large; please contact us via our Issues Tracker with your thoughts and suggestions.**

 It was initially based on `kube-aws`_, but we decided to diverge from it: